Nicolasdha/Nicolasdha/README.md

 ### Hi there 👋

 My name is Nicolas Durik-Ha, I am currently located in Morrison, CO.
-I am an avid programmer who loves creating highly functional secure web sites and applications with clean, readable, and reusable code.
+I am an avid programmer who loves creating highly functional secure web applications with clean, readable, and reusable code.

 <!---I am dedicated to making a living doing what I love.--->